grosa1/icse2021-szz-replication-package/README.md

 ## How to generate the pre-calculated results
 The following are the instructions needed to execute our suite of tools and generate our results.
 This example refers to the B-SSZ variant, but any other algorithm can be reproduced by changing the input arguments as detailed in the original guide.
 See `tools/pyszz.zip` for more instructions.

-- As the first step you need to clone or download the git repository of every project.
-You can choose one of the two following approaches.
+- As the first step you need to clone the git repository of every project.
+You can rely on the following approach.
-    - At this link [github-pre-cloned-image](https://) (BLINDED LINK) we provide a pre-cloned archive containing a snapshot at the time of the study.
-However, due to the dimension of the archive sharing this resource on a free anonymous public host is not possible, we invite reviewers to use the second solution.
     - As an alternative, you can clone into `cloned` folder each repository and then checkout the list of commit's hashes contained in `analyzed_projects_all.csv` and `analyzed_projects_issues_only.csv`.
 This recreates the exact same conditions of our experiment.

 - Running B-SZZ.
 [PySZZ](https://) (BLINDED LINK, see `tools/pyszz.zip` for a replication snapshot) is a free open-source suite of tools used to implement in Python all SZZ major variants.